dmore/github-forkrefresh-docker/README.md

 To run this locally you will need :
 ====================================
 - GITHUB_TOKEN
 - Needs a list of the public repos you want to keep updated from your original projects.
-I put a few of mine in there as a sample.
+(I put a few of mine in there as a sample)

 - This variant if used locally works with the Github token, (not the OS/Keychain currently).
 As is containerised, container needs access to the host and don't want to expose either.